JeffersonLab/epics2web/README.md

 gradlew integrationTest
 ```
 ## Release
-1. Bump the version number and release date in build.gradle and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
+1. Bump the version number in the VERSION file and commit and push to GitHub (using [Semantic Versioning](https://semver.org/)).
-2. Create a new release on the GitHub [Releases](https://github.com/JeffersonLab/epics2web/releases) page corresponding to same version in build.gradle (Enumerate changes and link issues).
-Attach war file for users to download.
+2. The [CD](https://github.com/JeffersonLab/epics2web/blob/main/.github/workflows/cd.yaml) GitHub Action should run automatically invoking:
-3. Build and publish a new Docker image [from the GitHub tag](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
-GitHub is configured to do this automatically on git push of semver tag (typically part of GitHub release) or the [Publish to DockerHub](https://github.com/JeffersonLab/epics2web/actions/workflows/docker-publish.yml) action can be manually triggered after selecting a tag.
+    - The [Create release](https://github.com/JeffersonLab/java-workflows/blob/main/.github/workflows/gh-release.yaml) GitHub Action to tag the source and create release notes summarizing any pull requests.
+Edit the release notes to add any missing details.
+A war file artifact is attached to the release.
-4. Bump and commit quick start [image version](https://github.com/JeffersonLab/epics2web/blob/main/docker-compose.override.yml)
+    - The [Publish docker image](https://github.com/JeffersonLab/container-workflows/blob/main/.github/workflows/docker-publish.yaml) GitHub Action to create a new demo Docker image.

 ## See Also
 - [Web Extensible Display Manager (wedm)](https://github.com/JeffersonLab/wedm)